Last updated on June 18th, 2021 at 06:13 pmJump to Recipe

 - The sear and reserve method – once your Instant Pot is hot and ready to sear the beef, add it to the pot and DO NOT stir for 4-5 minutes.
 This way the beef gets a chance to really get golden brown on the bottom layer.
 At this point the beef released moisture, carefully remove the pot from the IP and drain the excess fat into a small bowl, it will be later added back to the pot.
 Add back the pot to the IP and using a wooden spoon break down the meat and continue cooking.

 Making this recipe in the crockpot is similarly easy and amazingly delicious.
-We do have the slow cooker version of it, and can be find by clicking into this link.
+We do have the Slow Cooker Chili recipe on our blog – check it out!

 We’ve had a few questions in regards to the burn notice on the pressure cooker.